SSyncropel Docs

 api.syncropic.com — managed inference

-OpenAI-compatible inference gateway for Syncropel instances.
-Use any OpenAI SDK with your Syncropel API key — multi-provider routing, audit emission, and subscription-aware quotas, in one endpoint.
+OpenAI-compatible inference gateway for Syncropel customers.
+Use any OpenAI SDK with your Syncropel API key — one endpoint, multiple models, audit on your own records, subscription-aware quotas.

 TL;DR